You are here: Home > Program in Perinatal Research and Obstetrics

 The Program in Perinatal Research and Obstetrics (PPRO) conducts clinical and laboratory research on maternal and fetal diseases responsible for excessive infant mortality in the United States.
 The Program focuses on the mechanisms of disease responsible for premature labor and delivery, with particular emphasis on the role of subclinical intrauterine infection and inflammation.
 The prenatal diagnosis of congenital anomalies is also a major area of interest.

-Preterm birth is the leading cause of perinatal mortality and morbidity worldwide and affects 12% of all pregnancies in the United States.
+Preterm birth is the leading cause of perinatal mortality and morbidity worldwide.
+The cost of prematurity in the U.S. alone is $26 billion per year.
 The Perinatology Research Branch proposed that preterm parturition is a syndrome caused by multiple pathologic processes, one of which is an untimely decline in progesterone action, which is manifested by silent shortening of the uterine cervix.
 Several lines of evidence suggest that administration of vaginal progesterone to patients with a short cervix may reduce the rate of preterm birth.
 Indeed, previous work conducted by the Program showed that asymptomatic women who have a cervical length of less than 15mm in the second trimester of pregnancy have a 50% likelihood of delivering an early preterm neonate.
 However, prediction of preterm birth should be accompanied by a strategy to reduce the frequency of this complication.
 The PPRO conducted a randomized clinical trial of vaginal progesterone vs. placebo in women with a short cervix and reported that treatment was associated with a 45% reduction in the rate of preterm birth (less than 33 weeks of gestation) and a reduction in the rate of respiratory distress syndrome, the most common complication of prematurity.
-This year, the PPRO conducted studies to examine the relative merits of vaginal progesterone vs. cervical cerclage, in patients with a short cervix and prior history of preterm birth, and found that medical treatment is as effective as the surgical approach.
+The Branch continues to study mechanisms of disease responsible for spontaneous and indicated preterm birth (e.g., preeclampsia and intrauterine growth restriction) with the goal of identifying biomarkers to predict disease and therapeutic avenues for prevention, following the blueprint used for the prevention of preterm birth with universal cervical screening with ultrasound and vaginal progesterone administration to women with a short cervix.

 Another major area of interest of the PPRO is the prenatal diagnosis of congenital anomalies.
-Congenital heart disease is the leading organ-specific birth defect, as well as the leading cause of infant mortality from congenital malformations.
+Congenital heart disease is the leading organ-specific birth defect as well as the leading cause of infant mortality from congenital malformations.
 More than half the infants afflicted with congenital heart disease are born to mothers without any previously known risk factors, which provides the impetus to perform a comprehensive screening examination of the fetal heart in all pregnancies.
-A growing body of evidence suggests that 4-D sonography with Spatiotemporal Image Correlation (STIC) technology facilitates examination of the fetal heart.
-However, extracting and displaying the recommended diagnostic planes from a volume dataset that can be dissected in many ways (i.e., planes) requires an in-depth knowledge of anatomy and is difficult and operator-dependent.
-After several years of work, the PPRO developed a novel method for visualization of standard fetal echocardiography views from volume datasets obtained with STIC and by applying "intelligent navigation" technology.
+Imaging is a powerful instrument for scientific discovery and has changed the practice of obstetrics and maternal-fetal medicine.
+The single most important step that has made fetal medicine a discipline is the transformation of the fetus from an “invisible” to a visible subject through the use of ultrasound.
+This has allowed the definition of fetal anatomy, biometry, growth and the study of physiologic parameters, such as fetal cardiac function, sleep, and breathing.